fingerprintjs/fingerprintjs/docs/api.md

 + monitoring: false
 })
 ```

+The request is always turned off in the scripts downloaded from https://openfpcdn.net.

 If you face a TypeScript error that occurs in a FingerprintJS file,
 see the [TypeScript support guide](typescript_support.md).